jackdoe/zr/README.txt

 # What does ZR mean?

-nothing, just Z and R
+Nothing, just Z and R.

 # Why didn't you use some other search engine

 Whats the fun in that?

 # Conclusion

-Writing the whole project with minimal usage of the web was an amazing experience, now 'zr git rebase faster' renders faster than 'man git-rebase'
+Writing the whole project with minimal usage of the web was an amazing experience, now 'zr git rebase master' renders faster than 'man git-rebase'.

 -b